Kuborros/FP2Lib/README.md

 * Provides framework to easily instance new NPC.
 * Provides framework to easily add new Vinyls and Badges.
 * Provides framework to add new playable characters into the game.
+* Provides framework to add new stages into the game.
+* Provides framework to add new world maps into the game.
 * Provides framework to instance NPC from json and AssetBundle pair.
 * Provides patches for issues caused by workings of mods and game.
 * Provides game build information.